Skip to main content

 If you've been collecting cancellation feedback but haven't analyzed it systematically, you're sitting on a goldmine of retention intelligence.
 Every month that passes without analyzing it is another month of preventable churn.

 The manual approach works if you have the time and discipline.
-But if you want to go from raw feedback to prioritized insights in 30 seconds instead of 3-5 hours, try RetentionCheck free with your own data.
-No signup required.
-Paste your cancellation feedback and see what comes back.
+But if you want to go from raw feedback to prioritized insights in seconds instead of 3-5 hours, paste last quarter's cancellation feedback into RetentionCheck and get a prioritized retention plan in 30 seconds.
+No signup.
+No formatting required.

 Your customers already told you why they left.
 It's time to listen.